 2. Under Watering

-Lack of adequate soil moisture is another very common cause, and often a struggle for many.
+Lack of adequate soil moisture is another very common cause, and often a struggle for many types of Tradescantia plants.

 When the soil is allowed to dry out too frequently, or remains that way for a long period of time, it can cause the leaves to die.